eitrtechnologies/idem-azurerm/docs/topics/functionsquickstart.rst

             ]
         }

-You can recreate the zipe file used for this guickstart guide with all of the provided files and the specified folder structure above.
+You can create the zip file yourself using the provided files and the specified folder structure above.

 Infrastructure Setup
 ====================
 In order to use the ``idem-azurerm`` Function App state module, you must have a resource group for the Function App to preside within and a storage account of the kind "Storage" or "StorageV2" that will be used to store the Azure Functions for the Function App.
-Below is a state file that sets up the resource group and storage account that will be used for this demonstration:
+Below is a state file that sets up the resource group and storage account for this demonstration:

 **setup.sls**
     .. code-block:: yaml